MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ### Room Closed

-"Room Closed" handler is invoked every time all the last player leaves the room and room has no players left.
-The following Cloud Script handler will intercept such event:
+The **Room Closed** handler is invoked every time all the last player leaves the room and room has no players left.
+The following CloudScript handler shown below will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room closes